labas02/tetris_python/README.md

-tetris in python even though i can't find a single reason why any game should be written in python
+school project, tetris in python even though i can't find a single reason why any game should be written in python